Soil ecology: Soil microbes

-Soil harbors many microbes: bacteria, archaea, protist, fungi and viruses.
+Soil harbors many microbes: bacteria, archaea, protist, fungi, and viruses.
 A majority of these microbes have not been cultured and remain undescribed.
 Development of next generation sequencing technologies open up the avenue to investigate microbial diversity in soil.
-One feature of soil microbes is spatial separation which influences microbe to microbe interactions and ecosystem functioning in the soil habitat.
-Microorganisms in soil are found to be concentrated in specific sites called 'hot spots' which is characterized by an abundance of resources such as moisture or nutrients.
-An example is the rhizosphere, and areas with accumulated organic matter such as the detritusphere.
+One feature of soil microbes is spatial separation, which influences microbe to microbe interactions and ecosystem functioning in the soil habitat.
+Microorganisms in soil are found to be concentrated in specific sites called 'hot spots,' which are characterized by an abundance of resources such as moisture or nutrients.
+Examples include the rhizosphere and areas with accumulated organic matter such as the detritusphere.
 These areas are characterized by the presence of decaying root litter and exudates released from plant roots which regulates the availability of carbon and nitrogen and in consequence modulate microbial processes.

 Apart from labile organic carbon, spatial separation of microbes in soil may be influenced by other environmental factors such as temperature and moisture.
 Other abiotic factors like pH and mineral nutrient composition may also influence the distribution of microorganisms in soil.
 Variability of these factors make soil a dynamic system.
-Interactions between members of the soil microhabitat takes place via chemical signaling which is mediated by soluble metabolites and volatile organic compounds, in addition to extracellular polysaccharides.
-Chemical signals enable microbes to interact, for example bacterial peptidoglycans stimulate growth of Candida albicans.
+Interactions between members of the soil microhabitat take place via chemical signaling, which is mediated by soluble metabolites and volatile organic compounds in addition to extracellular polysaccharides.
+Chemical signals enable microbes to interact; for example, bacterial peptidoglycans stimulate growth of Candida albicans.
 Reciprocally, C. albicans production of farnesol modulates the expression of virulence genes and influences bacterial quorum sensing.
 Trophic interactions by microbes in the same environment is driven by molecular communication.
-Microbes may also exchange metabolites to support each other's growth, e.g., the release of extracellular enzymes by ectomycorrhiza decomposes organic matter and releases nutrients which then benefits other members of the population, in exchange organic acids from bacteria stimulate fungal growth These examples of trophic interactions especially metabolite dependencies drive species interactions and are important in the assembly of soil microbial communities.
+Microbes may also exchange metabolites to support each other's growth, e.g. the release of extracellular enzymes by ectomycorrhiza decomposes organic matter, and release nutrients which then benefit other members of the population.
+In exchange, organic acids from bacteria stimulate fungal growth These examples of trophic interactions, especially metabolite dependencies, drive species interactions and are important in the assembly of soil microbial communities.

 Soil food web

 Diverse organisms make up the soil food web.
 They range in size from one-celled bacteria, algae, fungi, and protozoa, to more complex nematodes and micro-arthropods, to the visible earthworms, insects, small vertebrates, and plants.
 As these organisms eat, grow, and move through the soil, they make it possible to have clean water, clean air, healthy plants, and moderated water flow.

 There are many ways that the soil food web is an integral part of landscape processes.
 Soil organisms decompose organic compounds, including manure, plant residues, and pesticides, preventing them from entering water and becoming pollutants.
 They sequester nitrogen and other nutrients that might otherwise enter groundwater, and they fix nitrogen from the atmosphere, making it available to plants.
 Many organisms enhance soil aggregation and porosity, thus increasing infiltration and reducing surface runoff.
-Soil organisms prey on crop pests and are food for above-ground animals.
+Soil organisms also prey on crop pests and are food for above-ground animals.